 Slip and Falls

 Did you know that auto accidents are the leading cause of workplace deaths in the country?
-These accidents can involve varying types of vehicles from garbage trucks and tractor-trailers to delivery trucks, passenger cars and even emergency response vehicles.
+These accidents can involve varying types of vehicles from garbage trucks and tractor-trailers to delivery trucks, passenger cars, and even emergency response vehicles.
 If you’ve been involved in an auto accident while at work, you may be eligible for lost wages and medical benefits.

+Machine-related injuries occur often either due to accidental situations or faulty equipment.
 Power tools and heavy equipment can cause an array of accidents including amputations, broken bones, lacerations, electrical burns, crushed limbs, etc.

 Repetitive Motion & Overexertion